Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial and financial valuations

-A \emph{financial claim} with maturity $T$ is an $\mathcal{F}^{(1)}_T$-measurable random variable defined on the financial probability space.
+A \emph{financial claim} is an $\mathcal{F}^{(1)} $-measurable random variable defined on the financial probability space.
 Otherwise stated, a financial claim only depends on the financial risks $\vec{Y}$ and its realization is completely known given the realization of the financial risks $\vec{Y}$.
-The set of all financial claims is denoted by $\mathcal{C}^{(1)}$.
-We can always express a financial claim as a function of the financial risks.
+The set of all discounted financial claims is denoted by $L^{\infty}(\mathcal{F}^{(1)})$.
+We can always express a discounted financial claim as a function of the financial risks.
 We have:

 for some function $f$\footnote{We assume that all functions we encounter are Borel measurable.}.

 The financial risks are traded on the financial market and all market participants can observe the prices at which each asset can be bought and sold.
 Note, however, that we do not assume that the price at which one can buy and sell at time $t$ is equal.
 We assume that a financial valuation principle $\pi^{(1)}$ is available to determine the price at which one can buy the traded payoffs: